Retail sales rise a solid 0.5% in July from June as shoppers appear to shrug off tariff pressures

 However, at electronics stores, sales were down 0.6%.
 And business at restaurants, the lone services component within the Census Bureau report and a barometer of discretionary spending, fell 0.4%, however as shoppers are focusing on eating at home to save money.

-Still spending appears to be holding up even as Trump’s tariff are resulting in a slowdown in hiring and rising prices for shoppers.
+But Rupkey noted that time will tell how consumers will react when they see higher prices on goods in shops in the mall in the months to come.

+Tariffs are starting to take a toll in other parts of the economy.

 Earlier this month, the Labor Department reported that U.S. hiring is slowing sharply as Trump’s trade policies paralyze businesses and raise concerns about the outlook for the world’s largest economy.
-U.S. employers added just 73,000 jobs last month, the Labor Department reported Aug 9, well short of the 115,000 expected.
+U.S. employers added just 73,000 jobs last month, the Labor Department reported, well short of the 115,000 expected.

 Another government report, issued Tuesday, on U.S. inflation showed that inflation was unchanged in July as rising prices for some imported goods were offset by declining gas and grocery prices, leaving overall prices modestly higher than a year ago.